 8. Charges and payment

 If you have ordered Products and/or Services from Mambo under an Order Form, you will pay to Mambo the applicable subscription charges for the Products and any other fees specified on the Order Form (together, “Charges”), within the period specified on the Order Form (or if no such period is specified in the Order Form, within 30 days of the date of the applicable invoice) in accordance with the terms of this Agreement.
-All Charges are payable in US Dollars unless otherwise stated in the Order Form.
+All Charges are payable in US Dollars or British Pounds unless otherwise stated in the Order Form.
+Acceptable forms of payment include bank transfer and credit card.

 Mambo may invoice you for the sums set out in an Order Form as soon as it approves the Order Form.